spectrocloud/librarium/content/docs/04-clusters/03-edge/35-stylus-reference.md

 # Overview

-The Stylus installer is configured with a set of default values.
+The Edge Installer is configured with a set of default values.

 | Parameter | Default |
 | --- | --- |